denikom72/timetracker_python_django/PROJECT_SPECIFICATION.md

     DEV-402.6 Manual QA checklist

- Now you have a complete Jira-ready roadmap:
+ This should be a Jira-Ready roadmap:

     Strong acceptance criteria for all edge cases